BSidesVienna/bsidesvienna.github.io/sponsorlevel.md

 | Host speaker dinner                                 | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_check_mark: |

 \*Custom Sponsorship (Platinum Level)
 All perks at the platinum level are up for discussion as are the options to support the event.
-Let’s talk how we can benefit each other
+Let’s talk how we can benefit each other!